MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Experiment

 \subsection{Evaluation Metrics and Parameter Settings}

 We employ normalized discounted cumulative gain (NDCG@20) and Recall@20 as evaluation metrics, which are also adopted by other state-of-the-art approaches such as LightGCN~\cite{DBLP:conf/sigir/0001DWLZ020} and UltraGCN~\cite{DBLP:conf/cikm/MaoZXLWH21}.

-In terms of the parameter settings, we set $d$ (the dimensionality of both the input embeddings $X$ and the output vertex representations $Z$) to 64 for all the approaches except for NGCF, which learns $(K+1)d$-dimensional vector representations by concatenating the input embeddings and the output of K GNN layers.
-We set $K = 2$ for Homo-MGDCF and $K=4$ for all other models.
-Note that a K-layer Homo-MGDCF can exploit neighbors within $K$ hops in the constructed homogeneous graphs, which correspond to neighbors within $2K$ hops in the heterogeneous graphs.
-For Hetero-MGDCF and Homo-MGDCF, we set $\alpha=0.1$ and $\beta=0.9$; therefore, their GNN encoder MGDN is equivalent to an APPNP model.
-For other hyper-parameters such as the dropout rates, their settings may be different across different models and different datasets.
-This is because different models may rely on different hyper-parameter settings to achieve their best performance.
+In terms of parameter settings, we aim to maintain uniformity across the official settings of most baselines and our approaches.
+We primarily follow the official settings of baselines that provide settings on CF tasks, including NGCF~\cite{DBLP:conf/sigir/Wang0WFC19}, LightGCN~\cite{DBLP:conf/sigir/0001DWLZ020}, SGL-ED~\cite{DBLP:conf/sigir/WuWF0CLX21}, UltraGCN$_{Base}$~\cite{DBLP:conf/cikm/MaoZXLWH21}, and UltraGCN~\cite{DBLP:conf/cikm/MaoZXLWH21}.
+Following these baselines, we set $d$ (the dimensionality of both the input embeddings $X$ and the output vertex representations $Z$) to 64 for all approaches except for NGCF, which learns $(K+1)d$-dimensional vector representations by concatenating the input embeddings and the outputs of K GNN layers.
+In terms of the number of hops (which is decided by $K$), most of these baselines achieve their best performance with 3 or 4 hops of neighbors, with each achieving close performance with either 3 or 4 hops of neighbors in most cases.
+Considering that Homo-MGDCF can only exploit an even number of hops of neighbors (a $K$-layer Homo-MGDCF can exploit neighbors within $K$ hops in the constructed homogeneous graphs, corresponding to neighbors within $2K$ hops in the heterogeneous graphs), we establish the number of hops as 4 to maintain uniformity across most baselines and our approaches.
+Consequently, we set $K=2$ for Homo-MGDCF and $K=4$ for all other models, with the exception of SGL-ED, where we adopt $K=3$.
+For SGL-ED, the official paper does not present results for $K=4$; therefore, we report the best performance indicated in the official paper, achieved at $K=3$.
+For Hetero-MGDCF and Homo-MGDCF, we set $\alpha=0.1$ and $\beta=0.9$; thus, their GNN encoder MGDN is equivalent to an APPNP model, with a prior hyperparameter setting provided by the official APPNP~\cite{DBLP:conf/iclr/KlicperaBG19} paper.
+For other hyperparameters such as the dropout rates, their settings may be different across different models and different datasets.
+This is because different models may rely on different hyperparameter settings to achieve their best performance.
 More details about the parameter settings can be found in the source code.